-I deeply appreciate a good audio setup, given that I listen to music often.
-My current collection includes the Hifiman Sundara, Sennheiser HD600, and E-MU Teak.
+A good audio setup is something I deeply appreciate.
+Currently, I enjoy listening to music with the Hifiman Sundara, Sennheiser HD600, and E-MU Teak.
 To drive my headphones and produce better sound, the Monoprice Monolith THX 887 sits on my desk with the Topping E30 on top of it.

-I contemplate philosophy's teachings and apply them, though discussing philosophy on this page would be putting Descartes before the horse.
+Applying philosophy's teachings can be useful, though discussing it at length here would be putting Descartes before the horse.

 Of course, tech captivates me as well.
 Computers are the most patient teachers a student could ask for.